New study aims to shield cancer survivors from heart disease

 Summary

-This study looks at whether a tailored prevention plan can stop coronary artery disease in people who had cancer treatment (chemotherapy or radiation) more than 5 years ago.
-About 748 survivors aged 40-70 will get heart risk checks, including CT scans, and those at higher risk will receive statins or other treatments.
-The goal is to catch and prevent heart disease early in this vulnerable group.
+This study looks at whether a tailored prevention plan can stop coronary artery disease (CAD) in people who had cancer treatment more than 5 years ago.
+About 748 survivors aged 40-70 will get heart risk checks and, if needed, a CT scan to guide prevention.
+The goal is to catch and manage heart risks early, before they become serious.

 Disclaimer Read more